pundarikaksha7/Adobe-Resume-Builder/README.md

 This project is a resume builder application which accepts data from the user from a webpage or a Curl request, processes it and returns a ```.pdf``` file using Adobe's Document Generation API.

-This is my solution for Adobe's Papyrus Nebulae Hackathon's second round.
+This is my solution for Adobe's Papyrus Nebulae Hackathon's second round, built on Node JS framework.

 # Documentation